 Built in 1874 on the site reserved for an opera house, the Old Cincinnati Library was a thing of wonder.
-With five levels of cast iron shelving, a fabulous foyer, checker board marble floors and an atrium lit by a skylight ceiling, the place was breathtaking.
-Unfortunately that magnificent maze of books is now lost forever.
+With five levels of cast iron shelving, a fabulous foyer, checkerboard marble floors, and an atrium lit by a skylight ceiling, the place was breathtaking.
+Unfortunately, that magnificent maze of books is now lost forever.

 “The main hall is a splendid work”, The Enquirer reported at the opening.
-“The hollow square within the columns is lighted by an arched clear roof of prismatic glass set in iron, the light of which is broken and softened by a paneled ceiling of richly-colored glass.
-One is impressed not only with the magnitude and beauty of the interior, but with its adaptation to the purpose it is to serve”.
+“The hollow square within the columns is lighted by an arched clear roof of prismatic glass set in iron, the light of which is broken and softened by a paneled ceiling of richly colored glass.
+One is impressed not only with the magnitude and beauty of the interior but with its adaptation to the purpose it is to serve”.

 So why was this building demolished?
 Talks for a new library building had already begun 30 years earlier when the book collection had started to outgrow the building.
 Books were stacked beyond reach.
 Ventilation was poor, the air stuffy.
 The paint was peeling.

 The site is now a parking garage.
 The three heads that once guarded the main entrance of the library were the only original features of the building that were saved and placed in the new library’s garden.

 (Photo credit: Public Library of Cincinnati & Hamilton County).